-Being a Lyft driver is a nice way to earn some money but be sure you know about your tax liability and deductions.
+Being a Lyft driver is an excellent way to earn some money but be sure you know about your tax liability and deductions.
 Let’s go over a Lyft driver taxes, so you’ll be ready come tax time.
-Keep in mind, these tips will apply for Uber driver taxes, too.
+Keep in mind; these tips will apply for Uber driver taxes, too.

 - Know what taxes you have to pay

-- Lyft will file IRS Form 1099-MISC and/or 1099-K with the IRS and your state tax agency if you were paid over $600 during the year
+- Lyft would file IRS Form 1099-MISC and/or 1099-K with the IRS and your state tax agency if paid over $600 during the year

 - You’ll likely also have to pay estimated quarterly taxes